gregorias/anki-code-highlighter/DEV.md

 # 🛠️ Developer documentation

-This is a documentation file for Code Highlighter's developers.
+This is a documentation file for Code Highlighter’s developers.

 ## Dev environment setup